UPDATED JAN 30, 2020

 This swanky all-day café is set up in the elegant South Congress Hotel and serves breakfast, lunch, and dinner creations that are to die for.
 But what you don't want to sleep on is their brunch menu.
 The best part?
 You won't have to wait until Sunday to indulge.
 Stop by any day of the week for delicious, good-for-you dishes made with fresh, seasonal ingredients.
 Think quinoa bowls, smoked salmon croissants, and oatmeal hotcakes with gluten-free oat batter and peach thyme compote.
 Fitt Tip: sub out your typical mimosa for a glass of the Café No Sé All Day Rosé.
 You can thank us later.

-Definitely a favorite among northern Austinites, The Steeping Room on N. Lamar Blvd. has plenty of gluten-free and vegan varieties to choose.
-The Smoky Quinoa Bowl is both!
-But you also can't go wrong with the Gravlax and Latkes that are super popular for a reason: jasmine tea-cured Atlantic salmon served on potato pancakes?
+Definitely a favorite among northern Austinites, The Steeping Room on N. Lamar Blvd. has plenty of gluten-free and vegan dishes to choose from, including the Smoky Quinoa Bowl that's both!
+The Jasmine Gravlax is also super popular, and for good reason: jasmine tea-cured Atlantic salmon served with cream cheese and pickled mustard seeds?
 Yes, please.
-Though, if you’re craving something on the sweet side, the Organic Oatmeal and Banana Brulée is beyond satisfying.
-If you can’t decide what you’re in the mood for, we recommend the loaded Breakfast Bowl with black beans, potatoes, and vegan cashew sauce.
-Whatever you brunch on, make sure to check out their tea selection with options from nearly every region imaginable.
+If you’re craving something sweet, the Organic Oatmeal and Banana Brulée is beyond satisfying.
+And, if you can’t decide what you’re in the mood for, we recommend the loaded Breakfast Bowl with black beans, potatoes, and vegan cashew sauce.
+Whatever you brunch on, make sure to check out their teas from nearly every region imaginable.